diku-dk/ap-e2025-pub/week7/README.md

 The numbers serve only to identify which cells belong to the same neighbourhood---this is significant only in the odd case, where the neighbourhoods wrap around the edges of the grid.

+**Note:** Margolus neighbourhoods are only well-defined when the grid size is an even number in both dimensions.
+For these exercises we will assume that this is always the case.
+For that matter, we will also assume that the grid always has a width and height greater than zero.

 For each iteration and partioning of the grid into Margolus neighbourhoods, each neighbourhood is updated as follows: